 BOUGRIER Sauvignon Blanc 2014 85 $8 Region: Vin de Pays, France

 BRANCOTT Sauvignon Blanc 2015 90 $14 Region: Marlborough, New Zealand

 Fragrant and juicy, with apple blossom, lime zest and chive blossom notes surrounding a core of intense and refreshing lemon and grapefruit flavors. -MW

 Personal Note: Brancott was the first winemaker to experiment with Sauvignon Blanc in Marlborough in the 1970’s.
 At the time, the south island was considered too cold to grow grapes.
 They proved everyone wrong and now the area is wall to wall with vineyards!
 This is a very tasty SB and an unbelievable value.
-If you buy six or more at HEB right now it comes out to $8.09 a bottle.
+If you buy six or more at HEB it comes out to $8.09 a bottle.
 I suggest grabbing as many as you can because even though they made 150,000 cases of this stuff it will sell out quick.
 Even at $14 this is a fantastic white wine.
 NZ is pumping out some great whites at the moment!